Vincibean/Vincibean.github.io/posts/2024-09-23-Coreboot-on-Lenovo.markdown

 # Materials
 - Lenovo ThinkPad T440p
-- CH341a SPI flasher - only the accessories
+- CH341a SPI flasher - only the accessories.
+As I previously mentioned, I used [this one](https://www.amazon.co.uk/dp/B07SNTL5V6)
 - Raspberry Pi - I've used a Raspberry Pi 3 Model B, but you should be fine with any Rasperry Pi really
-- Female to Female Breadboard Jumper Cables, also known as Dupont wires - I've used these
+- Female to Female Breadboard Jumper Cables, also known as Dupont wires - I used [these](https://www.amazon.co.uk/dp/B0BY8VKW68)
 - Phillips Screwdriver for dissassembling the Lenovo ThinkPad t440p
 - (Potentially) Another PC, preferably running a Linux Distro - we are going to need this to build coreboot: the Raspberry Pi 3 doesn't have enough horsepower to pull this off.
 If you're using a newer Raspberry Pi your mileage may vary.
 You could build coreboot on the T440p, just make sure